COGS108/Overview/COGS108-Syllabus.md

 - **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://goo.gl/forms/2nXnDNbgYuS1OsGF2)*

 \*This form can be taken down at any time if it’s not being used for its intended purpose; however, you all will be notified should that happen.

+### What should you call me?

+Most students call me Professor/Prof Ellis, and that's great!
+This is how I typically sign emails to students.
+I'm also totally OK with you addressing me as Shannon or Dr. Ellis.
+I would prefer you *not* address me as Ms./Miss/Mrs. Ellis (but I likely won't correct you....it's really not that big of a deal).

+### What I should call you

+I should call you by your preferred name, with the correct pronunciation.
+Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.